StuartsProjects/StuartsProjects.github.io/_posts/2021-09-20-Large-Data-Transfers-with-LoRa-Part3.md

 Whilst the described routines work well enough for SX127x in the 433Mhz band in a lot of places in the World your limited to 10% duty cycle, so sending images continuously is not legal.
 However the library functions described should transfer fairly easily across to the 2.4Ghz SX128X library, and at 2.4Ghz there are few duty cycle restrictions.
 In addition the SX128x devices have a LoRa on-air rate of 203kbps so some 9 times faster than the SX127x examples above.

-Some time soon, I hope to find the time to port the data transfer library across to the SX126x and SX128x.
+Some time soon, I hope to find the time to port the data transfer library across to first the SX128x and then the SX126x.

-##### Next: Are picture transfers from an ESP32CAM with LoRa possible ?

 <br>